woocommerce/homepage-control/readme.txt

 == Usage ==

-Once activated, a "Homepage" menu item will display underneath the WooThemes administration menu.
-If you're not using a WooThemes theme, this menu will display under the "Appearance" menu item.
+Once activated, a "Homepage Control" item will display in the Theme Customizer ( Appearance > Customizer ).

 Visiting this screen will display a table of the possible homepage components, with options for re-ordering them, or disabling individual components.